microsoft/finops-toolkit/docs/services/compute/virtual-machines.md

 TODO: Let's get more specific and actionable.
 ARG queries, PBI reports, etc.
 -->

-Commitment-based discounts, such as Reserved Instances (RIs) and Azure Savings Plans, offer significant cost savings for organizations utilizing VMs in Azure.
+Commitment discounts, such as reservations and savings plans, offer significant cost savings for organizations utilizing VMs in Azure.

 1. **Evaluate workload stability:**
    - Assess VM workloads to understand stability and usage patterns.
 Stable workloads with predictable usage are prime candidates for Reserved Instances.